KarionovV/bitrixclear/README.md

 # Clear template for CMS Bitrix

+See also Bitrix clear template with Gulp https://github.com/KarionovV/bitrixclear-gulp

 **update 23 may 2022**

 Clear site template for a CMS Bitrix.
 This template can help you crate a new project.